Nassau County, New York: History

 Until World War II, most of Nassau County was still farmland, particularly in the eastern portion.
 Following the war, the county saw an influx of people from the five boroughs of New York City, especially from Brooklyn and Queens, who left their urban dwellings for a more suburban setting.
 This led to a massive population boom in the county.
 In 1947, William Levitt built his first planned community in Nassau County, in the Island Trees section (later renamed Levittown; this should not be confused with the county's first planned community, which in general is Garden City).
 In the 1930s, Robert Moses had engineered curving parkways and parks such as Jones Beach State Park and Bethpage State Park for the enjoyment of city-dwellers; in the 1950s and 1960s the focus turned to alleviating commuter traffic.

 In 1994, Federal Judge Arthur Spatt declared the Nassau County Board of Supervisors unconstitutional and directed that a 19-member legislature be formed.
 Republicans won 13 seats in the election and chose Bruce Blakeman as the first Presiding Officer (Speaker).

 According to a Forbes magazine 2012 survey, residents of Nassau County have the 12th highest median household annual income in the country and the highest in the state.
 In the 1990s, however, Nassau County experienced substantial budget problems, forcing the county to near bankruptcy.
 Thus, the county government increased taxes to prevent a takeover by the state of New York, leading to the county having high property taxes.
 Nevertheless, on January 27, 2011, a State of New York oversight board seized control of Nassau County's finances, saying the wealthy and heavily taxed county had failed to balance its $2.6 billion budgets.

+In 2024, Blakeman, in his role as county executive, began recruiting for a new armed force separate from the county's police force, saying the new group was intended for activation in case of emergencies.
+The plan drew major controversy after Blakeman stated that such emergency deployments could include riot control in the context of political protests.
+Blakeman, a Donald Trump ally recently nominated as the Republican Party candidate in the 2026 New York gubernatorial election, was accused by opponents of forming a personal militia.
+In March 2026, a lawsuit was filed on behalf of county legislators affiliated with the Democratic Party, calling for the force to be disbanded, based partly on evidence that some recruits were not qualified to carry out police work.